MileHacker Logo

 • Passeur Électrique: This electric boat shuttle makes for a quaint and highly practical way to cross the Old Port.
 It links the Tour de la Chaîne side with the opposite bank, near the Port des Minimes entrance and the Ville en Bois area.

 • Sea Bus (Bus de Mer): This sizeabler boat service connects the Old Port to the Port des Minimes and sometimes Plage des Minimes (Minimes Beach).
-It makes for a scenic alternative to the bus to reaching the marina and beach area.
+It makes for a scenic alternative to the bus to reaching the harbor and beach area.

 Ticketing Systems